-II-H-16 Deposits and Investments - No instances of non-compliance with the deposit and investment provisions of Chapter 12B and 12C of the Code of Iowa and the City's investment policy were noted.
+II-H-17 Deposits and Investments - No instances of non-compliance with the deposit and investment provisions of Chapter 12B and 12C of the Code of Iowa and the City's investment policy were noted.

-II-I-16 Delinquent Utility Accounts - At June 30, 2016, three employees or council members had delinquent utility accounts.
+II-I-17 Delinquent Utility Accounts - At June 30, 2017, two employees or council members had delinquent utility accounts.
 Recommendation - We recommend that the City emphasizes to employees and council members that they are setting an example to the community by their actions.
 Response - We will encourage employees and council members to pay their utility bills by their due date.
+Conclusion - Response accepted.

-II-J-16 Urban Renewal Annual Report - The annual urban renewal report was approved and certified to the Iowa Department of Management on or before December 1 and no exceptions were noted.
+II-J-17 Urban Renewal Annual Report - The annual urban renewal report was approved and certified to the Iowa Department of Management on or before December 1 and no exceptions were noted.